ThakshiRajapaksha/client-onboarding-form-simple/README.md

 ## Additional notes

 - Pre-fill from Query Params: The parseServicesFromQuery in utils.ts reading the service query param, decodes it and splits into an array.
-  The utilization of useEffect in onboarding-form.tsx is in setting values in the services field with valid values by the setValue.
+  The utilization of useEffect in onboarding-form.tsx. is in setting values in the services field with valid values by the setValue.
   This fulfills the need to pre-fill through query params.

   ex: